 Skip to main content

-Information about smartcards that authenticate via the internet, without the need for a Health and Social Care Network (HSCN) connection.
+Information about smartcard software that enables authentication via the internet, without the need for a Health and Social Care Network (HSCN) connection.

 Benefits for users